-Likewise the inner door panels can be cleaned with a cream cleanser or for more stubborn marks, a soap filled pad.
+Likewise the inner door panels and inner bolster lids can be cleaned with a cream cleanser or for more stubborn marks, a soap filled pad.
 The linings will show marks and discolour with use, but with regular cleaning will maintain its look for longer.